ikeda042/CytoMatic4/README.md

 </div>

 # Quick Overview of the cells
 After running the scripts in "data_analysis" mode, several .png files will be generated in the same directory as "imageK4.py".
+Note that "all" mode automatically includes this process.

 In this section, we use "test_database.db" to demonstrate.

 The output files can be modified in data_analysis.py as needed.

 You can also run the scripts with the following commands to achieve the same results: